ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 ## Appendix II §820.198 Requirements adopted by Medical Data Networks LLC.

 ### Complaint files.
-  a.
-Each manufacturer shall maintain complaint files.
+1. Each manufacturer shall maintain complaint files.
 Each manufacturer shall establish and maintain procedures for receiving, reviewing, and evaluating complaints by a formally designated unit.
 Such procedures shall ensure that:

     1. All complaints are processed in a uniform and timely manner;